Pedestrian Accidents FAQ

 Pedestrian accidents are on the rise as more people are taking to scooters and then walking to their offices and out to restaurants.

-The following are some frequently asked questions we get as an experienced personal injury lawyer about pedestrian accidents.
+The following are some frequently asked questions we get as experienced personal injury lawyers about pedestrian accidents.

 Do I have to cross the street at an intersection or use a crosswalk?

 Answer: You are lawfully able to cross the street outside a crosswalk so long as you yield to traffic.
+Specifically, if you are crossing the street outside of a crosswalk, you have to yield the right of way to all vehicles on the street unless you have already, and under safe conditions, entered the street.
+O.C.G.A. § 40-6-92(a).
 However, you may not cross anywhere on a roadway where there are traffic lights at the intersection on both sides adjacent to where you are crossing.
 If you are struck by a car outside the crosswalk you still might be able to collect for damages if the driver saw you and attempted to pass you, or if he failed to take proper precautions.

 Do I still have a case if I was cited for not crossing at a crosswalk even though I was struck and injured by a car?

 Answer: That depends.
 If you had yielded to traffic and the driver who hit you was speeding, or texting and should have seen you, then you might be able to claim damages.
 However, a jury might determine that you were at fault as well, but so long as your own percentage of responsibility is less than 50%, then you can collect compensation.
 Your verdict will be reduced by the percentage of your own fault.